publicprofilelily/SimpleTodolist/README.md

-## All requirements is reached but these are the
+## All requirements are reached but these are the
 ## comments after code-review and comparison

 It is cleaner to have a new menu for sorting by project or due date